emcruise/tor-rootkit/README.md

 First clone the git repository and change directory into the repo.

 ### Listener
-Note: The Listener is desgined to run on linux.
-In order for the listener to work you need to configure a Tor Hidden Service in /etc/tor/torrc, with the base directory being /var/lib/tor.

 Install all dependencies:
 ```bash
 pip3 install -r listener/requirements.txt